vin-blanc-le-guide-la-cave-éclairée

 Crushing

-The grape berries are then burst in order to extract the juice: this is the crushing process.
+The grape berries are then crushed in order to extract the juice: this is crushing.

 Maceration